How to Create a Members’ Book Club

 When?
 Agreeing on a time can be the toughest part with everyone’s busy schedule.
 After dinner when the younger ones have gone to bed seems to be a popular choice among other book clubs.

 Where?
-Consider hosting the club at the chamber office if possible, or pick a venue that offers adult beverages and snacks to help the conversation flow.
+Consider hosting the club at the association headquarters if possible, or pick a venue that offers adult beverages, and snacks to help the conversation flow.
 A library provides a nice, neutral location for keeping it simple.

 Communicate guidelines: This is a perfect time to give the group an idea of what to expect via email.